subvisual/subvisual.com/src/posts/2020-07-17-vim-elixir-ide/index.md

 I'm the first one to recommend people not to learn how to use Vim, which requires learning a lot of new habits and concepts upfront.
-Modern editors such as [Atom][atom] and [VS Code][vscode] are just as good, or even better, at least regarding the learning curve.
+Modern editors such as [Atom][atom] and [VS Code][vscode] are just as good, even better, at least regarding the learning curve.

-In my case, I've been down this rabbit whole for more than a decade.
-So not only have I worked through the learning curve already, I'm also way too deep down the rabbit whole at this point.
-Also, I love it 💚
+There are very interesting and productive ideas behind Vim's way of doing things, though.
+So, if don't use Vim, hopefully you can at least find some of these interesting, and incorporate them into your own workflow by finding the equivalent approach on your editor.

-So, if don't use Vim, hopefully you can at least find the ideas on this post interesting, and incorporate them into your own workflow by finding the equivalent approach on your editor.
+Let's get to it, then...

 ## Don't worry about formatting